lkorchnoy/sinatra-travels/README.md

 License

-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the MIT License https://github.com/lkorchnoy/sinatra-travels/blob/master/LICENSE

 Code of Conduct